WaldoJeffers/rx-request/README.md

 **request + RxJS + JSONStream**

 ## Description
-A small module that allows you to manipulate the result of HTTP requests as an observable sequence.
+A small module that allows you to manipulate the result of an HTTP request as an observable sequence.

 ## Usage
 ### RxRequest.HTTP_METHOD(url | options, [path = null])